Activities Funding Board (AFB)

 Houston, TX 77204-3031

-Center for Student Involvement (CSI) provides services for Registered Student Organizations, supports numerous Fee Funded Organizations, offers various leadership opportunities, and gives back through community service.
-There are more than 500 student organizations at the University of Houston, including those based on campus traditions, student interests and hobbies, social fraternities and sororities, honors organizations, and academic-major focused organizations.
-There is something for everyone!
-Let us help you find the best way to connect with others on campus!
+Center for Student Involvement (CSI) provides services for Registered Student Organizations, offers advising and training for students leading organizations, connects students with opportunities to be involved on campus, and supports many Fee Funded Organizations at the University of Houston.
+There are more than 540 student organizations at the University of Houston.
+There are organizations based on campus traditions, student interests and hobbies, social fraternities and sororities, honors organizations, and major academic focused organizations.
+There is something for everyone, and if you don’t find an organization that fits your needs, start one.

 Center for Student Media (CSM)